NomicFoundation/hardhat/CONTRIBUTING.md

 The linter is always run in the CI, so make sure it passes before pushing code.
 You can use `npm run lint` and `npm run lint:fix` inside the packages' folders.

+## Branching

+We work on the branch [`development`](https://github.com/nomiclabs/buidler/tree/development) and keep `master` in sync with the latest release.

+Please, branch from `development` when implementing a new feature or fixing a bug, and use it as the base branch in every pull request.

 ## Dependencies

 We keep our dependencies versions in sync between the different projects.